Sun Haiyan: Ambassador to Singapore (2022-2023)

-International Liaison Department (2023-present)
+International Department (2023-present)

 In August 2025, Reuters reported that she is under detention by Chinese authorities due to her connection with Liu Jianchao.
 Hours following the publication of the report by Reuters, Sun was seen attending Indian Independence Day celebrations at the Indian Embassy in Beijing.
 According to sources interviewed by Lianhe Zaobao, Sun is currently working as normal and that news of her detention was false.

 Personal life

 Sun is married and has a daughter.